hey-amo/Swift-CV/README.md

 ## 🎯 Purpose

-These are *standalone* swift playground to showcase my general understanding of core Swift/iOS development concepts for job roles.
+These are *standalone* demos to showcase my general understanding of core Swift/iOS development concepts for job roles.

 ---